allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos_no_permissive.md

 * amiE - 255 is buried on the face of a beta sheet, but doesn't seem to be hugely hydrophobic
 * APH3II - 218 & 244 are internal, in hydrophobic pockets but also are predicted to make h-bonds to the backbone.
 22 is near the surface although not truly accessible, and again makes h-bonds
 * HSP90 - 125 & 24 are internal and near to one another
-* PTEN - 7 positions are near the surface but not really accessible.
+* PTEN - 6 positions are near the surface but not really accessible.
 Generally seem to be in reasonably hydrophobic positions, but not entirely.
 * Src - 482 is on the surface.
 * TPMT - 131 is somewhat exposed and contacts a ligand in the crystal structure.
 180 & 240 are on a beta sheet, in apparently hydrophobic conditions.

 ### Y3

+Examples:

+* CBS - Again a group appears in a sort of cluster (223, 308, 301) along a line, with a Y1 position (381) as well.
+163 appears alone in a reasonably large pocket (potentially needing the size of the aromatic ring) and 484 fills a pocket near a pair of aromatics (phenylalanine/histidine)
+* HA - many positions, somewhat clustered at either in the binding domain lobe.

+### Y4

 ### YO